Configure DC Local Server Mode

 To establish a connection, DC Local needs to know which environment it will work with: Production or Sandbox.
 The default setting is Production.
 Make sure that the environment mentioned in the file matches your Salesforce environment.

 You can also set the environment to Custom so you can only log into the server through a custom URL.
 In that case, also set a custom domain to use for logging in.

 Optionally set one or more email addresses to receive information when something goes wrong.
 Separate them with commas.

-See below for an example of the configuration file where the environment has been set to Sandbox and two email addresses to receive information have been set.
+See below for an example of the configuration file where the environment has been set to Sandbox, and two email addresses to receive information have been set.
 Lines with a '#' in front of them are commented out.
-Make sure to remove the '#' to activate the setting.
+Remove the '#' to activate a setting parameter.

 # Plauti DC Local configuration file logging.level.root=INFO logging.level.com.plauti.dcl=DEBUG"); dcl.sf.namespace=dupcheck # Low | Medium | High dcl.batch-profile=Medium # Salesforce Org Type; PRODUCTION, SANDBOX or CUSTOM dcl.service-mode.environment=SANDBOX #dcl.service-mode.custom-domain=https://testcompany.my.salesforce.com firstname.lastname@example.org, email@example.com

 1. Connect your Salesforce Org to DC Local

 - Log into your Salesforce Org on any device.